-Head of laboratory: Dr. Maksym Pogorielov
+Head of the laboratory: Dr. Maksym Pogorielov

 The Advanced Biomaterials and Biophysics (Bioiterface) Laboratory aims to develop innovative materials and technologies at the interface of biology and physics, addressing critical challenges in regenerative medicine, antimicrobial resistance, and advanced diagnostics.
 By leveraging cutting-edge nanomaterials, bioinorganic hybrid systems, and biophysical tools, the laboratory seeks to enhance understanding and application of biointerfaces and biomaterials for improved healthcare outcomes.